TheDataStation/solo/README.md

    The system automatically assigns an ID for each table (the "tableId" field in each row of <work_dir>/data/\<dataset\>/tables/tables.jsonl).
 If you want to use your own table ID, you can follow the format <table_caption>\_SEP\_<table_ID> for the name of each csv file.
 It is your responsibilty to make sure table ID is unique for all tables.
 You can read the code in table_from_csv.py to see details.

    **Tricks**:
    You can split a table by row into multiple small tables so that you can locate a small region in the original table given a relevant query.
-Make sure to use the same file name (caption) for each small table.
-You can put these small tables in seperate subfolders or just together if you customize the table ID
+Make sure to use the same caption for each small table.
+You can put these small tables in seperate subfolders if using same file names or just together if you customize the table ID

 ## 4. Train
    We provide pretrained models for "fetaqa" and "nq_talbes" and